-As stated above, the College prohibits discrimination on the basis of race, color, religion, gender, age, national or ethnic origin, genetic information, genetic predisposition or carrier status, physical or mental disability, veteran status, marital status, sexual orientation, gender identity or expression, domestic violence victim status, or any other category protected by applicable federal, state or local laws.
+As stated above, the College prohibits discrimination on the basis of race, color, creed, religion, gender, age, national or ethnic origin, genetic information, genetic predisposition or carrier status, physical or mental disability, military or veteran status, marital status, sex, sexual orientation, gender identity or expression, domestic violence victim status, familial status, dating violence, or stalking or any other category protected by applicable federal, state or local laws.
 To implement this policy, guidelines have been established to ensure equal opportunity in all employment policies and practices.
 These guidelines apply across the institution: